 - December 25 had no special significance for the author of Matthew.
 The story doesn’t say it was Jesus’s birthday.

-Next time: we’ll conclude the critique by looking at the astrology behind the Jesus story.
+We’ll conclude the critique by looking at the astrology behind the Jesus story in part 2.

 A deity made in the image of man;